anydotcrypto/metatransactions/example/README.md

 ## Run examples

-To run the proxy account example:
+To run the examples:

 ```
+npm run proxy-echo-example
-npm run echo-example
+npm run gnosis-echo-example
 ```

-If all goes well, you will see:
+If all goes well, you will see for each script:

 ```
 Wallet address: 0xAB8878261DC9d700aFC3f774a90eA75B1EC35d2F